-For normal operation of the PennyWhistle RF Power Amplifier, the additional feedback winding, shown on the schematic, along with R2, R12, and C8 and C12 are not used or implemented.
-If you want to experiment with running this amplifier at lower power levels using negative feedback, and additional resulting linearity, the additional throughholes in the PCB and parts locations are provided.
+For normal operation of the PennyWhistle RF Power Amplifier, the additional feedback winding, shown on the schematic, along with R2, R12, and C8 and C15 are not used.
+If you want to experiment with running this amplifier at lower power levels using negative feedback, and additional resulting linearity, the additional through-holes in the PCB for the feedback winding, and parts locations are provided.